 ‘The global Mercedes-Benz battery-production network is a key pillar of the Mercedes-EQ model offensive, and the foundation of our strategic shift from “Electric First” to “Electric Only”,’ said Jörg Burzer, member of the board of management of Mercedes-Benz overseeing production and supply-chain management.

-‘Through our partnership with Grob-Werke, we want to leverage further potential in the area of manufacturing technology in terms of efficiency, digitisation and sustainability and thereby further expand our battery-production capacity,’ he added.
+‘Through our partnership with Grob-Werke, we want to leverage further potential in the area of manufacturing technology in terms of efficiency, digitalisation and sustainability and thereby further expand our battery-production capacity,’ he added.

 In the future, EQ batteries will be made via a global network of nine plants in seven locations across three continents.
 The OEM already builds battery systems in Saxony, Stuttgart, Thailand, China and Poland.
 Additional locations in Stuttgart and the US are also prepping to start production next year.

 For consumers, Mercedes-Benz is also offering a more adaptable, compact, and portable EV-battery boosting method.
 Its new Flexible Charging System (FCS) is designed for drivers who need access to various charging points either indoors or outside.
 This includes household and industrial sockets, as well as public infrastructure and wallboxes.
 The FCS connects to all these outlets via a ‘plug and play’ system.